HaikuArchives/BeCJK/Readme.md

 ![screenshot](screenshot.png)

 BeCJK, is an input method for the legancy BeOS, first Developed by Anthony.Lee.

-Now, this copy of code is gotten from Andraw Bachmann.
+This copy was obtained from Andrew Bachmann.

-As time goes on, expecially with Haiku PM, BeCJK can't work normally on recently release of Haiku.

 # Building

 ## Pre-requisite software

-  - mercurial, get current code of BeCJK
+  - git, get current code of BeCJK
   - scons, tools for building BeCJK

 ## building from source